wildstang/WildRank/README.md

 | dark-theme |             | Object, values to use for various css variables in dark theme |

 ### scout-config.json
 Allows configuration of the inputs of each of the scouting mode.
 The configuration file is organized as a JSON object containing lists with an object for each mode, containing its pages, columns, and inputs for each year.
+New configurations may be created with the built in config generator, they may be applied to the current config in localStorage or downloaded to a file.

 #### Mode Object
 ```